9 Sensory Gyms for Children's Physical Therapy in Manhattan

 Living in a city as diverse as New York means that many services are right at our fingertips, including expert physical, occupational, sensory and speech therapists who specialize in children.
 Whether your child is facing a lifetime of therapy due to disability, or is working to overcome a developmental delay or other issue, the city's sensory gyms and therapists can help.

-The good good news is, Manhattan has a bunch of amazing sensory gyms that offer a fun and safe environment where children can work on their core strength, balance, language, sensory integration, behavior, attention and social interaction skills.
+Manhattan has a bunch of amazing sensory gyms that offer fun, safe environments for children to work on their core strength, balance, fine motor skills, language, sensory integration, behavior, attention and social interaction skills.
 The bad news?
-There are so many options, picking the best sensory gym for your child’s particular needs may feel like finding a needle in a haystack.
-This list is by no means comprehensive.
-However, as the mom to a tween with special needs who's been to quite a few of these spots, I believe these eight Manhattan sensory gyms are a great place to start.
+There are so many options that picking the best sensory gym for your child’s particular needs may feel like finding a needle in a haystack.
+We've rounded up nine top gyms to get you started.
+This list is by no means comprehensive, but as the mom to a tween with special needs who's been to quite a few of these spots, I believe these nine are a great place to start.

 Connect the Dots – Midtown West